BULLISHWHALES

 What is the most recent congressional Carlisle Companies (CSL) trade?

-The most recent disclosed Carlisle Companies (CSL) trade was a purchase by Michael T. McCaul, filed Oct 9, 2025.
+The most recent disclosed Carlisle Companies (CSL) trade was a sale by Michael T. McCaul, filed Jul 7, 2026.

 Browse all stocks Congress tradesCongressional trading overviewCarlisle Companies (CSL) stock overview